vanceeasleaf/aces/README.md

 ## Why

 - First principle calculation or molecular dynamics computation code usually needs structure files such as POSCAR of **VASP**,  data file of **LAMMPS**, struct file of **Quantum Espresso** and  input files such as INCAR, KPOINTS of **VASP**, CONTROL file of **ShengBTE**.
 The information of these files are similar but the format needs carefully treatment,for instance, the length and energy units.
-ACES is pretended to unify the input and out file format of all the materials computational codes to let user easily carry up a new engine.
+ACES is intended to unify the input and out file format of all the materials computational codes to let user easily carry up a new engine.

 - A computational experiment project is always  chaotic because of confused folder structure and name.
 ACES let you manage your project in a unify standard which could be version controlled and is easily to track.